 As a new manager, you're going to have a lot of reading material to get through.

 But you're not going to have time to read it all at once.

-That’s what makes Pocket a great tool for managers.
-It allows you to save articles, videos, and stories to create your own content library.
+That’s what makes Pocket an excellent tool for managers.
+It allows you to save articles, videos, and stories to create your content library.